peppersec/thunder_bridge/deployment/contracts/README.md

 # be exchanged to the ERC20/ERC677 token deployed on Home.
 ERC20_TOKEN_ADDRESS=0x

-# Fee percent on the Foreign side.
-User will be charged in tokens.
-The value has 2
+# Fee percent on the Foreign side (user will be charged during Home to Foreign).
-# decimal places. e.g. 500 means 5%
+# User will be charged in tokens.
+The value has 2 decimal places. e.g. 500 means 5%
 FOREIGN_FEE_PERCENT=500

 # The minimum number of validators required to send their signatures confirming